DyakoGG/Book-Collection-Manager/README.md

 mark_as_unread() → Updates the status of a book to "unread".

-search_book() → Finds and displays a book’s details by title.
+search_book() → Finds and displays a book’s details if found.

 list_books() → Lists all books with their authors and current status.